complete-dope/codex/content/posts/Scalable-Backend.md

 8. Dedup : deduplication , removing the duplicate / identical documents so to prevent it from re-creation

+9. `i18n` : Internalizational, this is used to handle region-dependent behavior in software. so we create a class for same and then use the methods from that class and all region specific things are handled from there

 ## Event driven architecture
 This works in a queue based system, that is, we have a producer that is doing some operations and sending that to broker (kafka / mq) and then on other side of message queue are consuming it.